Johnny Mnemonic (film): Release and marketing

+Home media

+It was released on Tristar VHS and Laserdisc in 1995 and DVD in 1997 on a double side disc with widescreen and fullscreen versions on opposite sides.
+The DVD release was 98 minutes and did not feature any extras.
+A Blu-Ray was released by Image Entertainment in 2011.

+The Black and White re-edit (see below) was released on Blu-Ray in August 2022.

+Reception

+Box office

 The film grossed ¥73.6 million ($897,600) in its first 3 days in Japan from 14 screens in the nine key Japanese cities.

 It was released in the United States and Canada on May 26 in 2,030 theaters, grossing $6 million in the opening weekend.
 It grossed $19.1 million in total in the United States and Canada against its $26 million budget.
 Gibson was told that the film performed well in Asia and was one of the few profitable films for Sony in 1995.

-Reception
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 25 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Variety's Todd McCarthy called the film "high-tech trash" and likened it to a video game.
 Roger Ebert, the film critic for the Chicago Sun-Times, gave the film two stars out of four and called it "one of the great goofy gestures of recent cinema".
 Owen Gleiberman of Entertainment Weekly rated it C− and called it "a slack and derivative future-shock thriller".
 Conversely, Mick LaSalle of the San Francisco Chronicle described it as "inescapably a very cool movie", and Marc Savlov wrote in The Austin Chronicle that the film works well for both Gibson fans and those unfamiliar with his work.
 Writing in The New York Times, Caryn James called the film "a disaster in every way" and said that despite Gibson's involvement, the film comes off as "a shabby imitation of Blade Runner and Total Recall".

 McCarthy said that the film's premise is its "one bit of ingenuity", but the plot, which he called likely to disappoint Gibson's fans, is simply an excuse for "elaborate but undramatic and unexciting computer-graphics special effects".
 Ebert's review mirrored this view.
 Sending a courier to physically deliver important information while avoiding enemy agents struck him as "breathtakingly derivative" and illogical outside the artificiality of a film when the internet is available.
 In his review for the Los Angeles Times, Peter Rainer wrote that the film, when stripped of the cyberpunk atmosphere, is recycled from noir fiction, and LaSalle viewed it more positively as "a hard-boiled action story using technology as its backdrop".
 Savlov called it "an updated D.O.A.", and Ebert said the film's plot could have worked in any genre and been set in any time period.